Submitty/submitty.github.io/_docs/sysadmin/configuration/course_archiving.md

 3. Change the status values as desired, for example:

    ```
-   update courses set status=2 where semester='s18' and course='csci1100';
+   update courses set status=2 where term='s18' and course='csci1100';
    ```

-   or archive all courses for the semester:
+   or archive all courses for the term:

    ```
-   update courses set status=2 where semester='s18';
+   update courses set status=2 where term='s18';
    ```